Voibe Logo voibe

 Question Answer / where to look

 Does Voibe receive or store our content?
-No. How On-Device Dictation Works.
+In on-device mode, no β€” it stays on your Mac.
+Voibe retains no dictation content in either mode.
+How On-Device Dictation Works.

 What does Voibe collect about users?
 Email, Usage analytics, Crash reports.
 Privacy Policy.